 Begin with dry hair

-Start with your roots
+Start at the roots

-Do your lengths
+Coat your lengths